Aissac/radiant-member-extension/README.md

 Usage
 ---

+#Available Tags

+* See the “available tags” documentation built into the Radiant page admin for more details.
+* Use the `<r:member:login />` to render the link for the member login page.
+* Use the `<r:member:logout />` to render the link for the logout action.
+* Use the `<r:member:home />` to render the link for members home page.
+* Use the `<r:member:root />` to render the link for the path that requires member login.
+* Use the `<r:member:sessions />` in the login form as action.

 ### Site integration

 You need to create a page in your site where members can log in.
 The URL for this page must be the one specified by `MEMBER_LOGIN_PATH`.